aristanetworks/anta/docs/usage-inventory-catalog.md

   - VerifyRunningConfigDiffs:
 ```

-All tests can be configure with a list of user's defined tags.
-These tags will be mapped with devices tags when cli is used with `--tags` option.
-If test is configure without a list of tags, the default one will be used: `['all']`
+All tests can be configured with a list of user defined tags.
+These tags will be mapped with device tags when `nrfu` cli is called with the `--tags` option.
+If a test is configured in the catalog without a list of tags, the default one will be used: `['all']`

 ```yaml
 anta.tests.system: